AnAsianKiwi/Platostoma/README.md

 # About

 Simple tool to organise your read and watch list.
-You can use it for movies, TV shows, comics, manga, books, etc.
 One app for everything, no need to go to multiple trackers.

+BECAUSE NONE OF THESE FUCKING STUPID ASS OTHER APPS SUPPORT MANHWA OR IS MEDIA SPECFIC SO FUCKING ANNOYING AND THEY ARE ALL ONLINE THROUGH THE WEB AND YOU REQUIRE AN ACCOUNT FUCK OFF STUPID FUCKING FUCKS

 **READ**
 - Will not show you where to find the media.
 However there is a option to add your own link.